caaravindj777/AJ_LendingClub_casestudy/README.md

-# AJ_LendingClub_casestudy
+LENDING CLUB CASE STUDY
-A project aimed at finding which types of applicants are most likely to default and thereby help investors minimize their risk during lending
+An analysis to find out which factors of applicants are most likely to cause a loan default

+CONTAINS A JUPYTER NOTEBOOK AS WELL AS PDF

+- BY CA ARAVIND JAYARAMAN